 Python is highly versatile.
 The language applies to topics and specializations such as data analysis/science and visualization, artificial intelligence and machine learning, web development, game development, finTech, scripting, and more.

 A cross-platform, open source, object-oriented, portable, syntactically simple language, Python has a vast community and plenty of libraries, frameworks, and additional resources associated with it.

-Perhaps this is why the language is used by the likes of Facebook, Google, Industrial Light and Magic, Instagram, Intel, NASA, Netflix, Pixar, Quora, Spotify, and YouTube.
+Perhaps this is why Facebook, Google, Industrial Light and Magic, Instagram, Intel, NASA, Netflix, Pixar, Quora, Spotify, and YouTube all use the language.